g00glen00b/dimitri.codes/content/posts/2017-11-09-configuration-as-a-microservice/index.md

 featuredImage: "../../images/logos/spring-boot.png"
 categories: ["Java", "Tutorials"]
 tags: ["Git", "Microservices", "Spring boot", "Spring cloud", "Web"]
+excerpt: "Decentralized configuration on the filesystem has its flawed.
+But what if you could provide configuration as a microservice with Git?"
 ---

 In my last few tutorials, I've covered some aspects that are really important with microservice, such as [a discovery service like Eureka](/using-the-netflix-stack-with-spring-boot-eureka/) and [a circuit breaker like Hystrix](/spring-boot-netflix-hystrix/).
 Another thing that might be useful when working with microservices is to provide your application configuration as a microservice as well.